akvorado/akvorado/docs/configuration.md

       cleanup.policy: delete
 ```

-## Clickhouse
+## ClickHouse

-The Clickhouse component exposes some useful HTTP endpoints to
+The ClickHouse component exposes some useful HTTP endpoints to
-configure a Clickhouse database.
-It takes no configuration.
+configure a ClickHouse database.
+Optionally, it will also provision
+and keep up-to-date a ClickHouse database.
+In this case, the following
+keys should be provided:

+ - `servers` defines the list of ClickHouse servers to connect to
+ - `username` is the username to use for authentication
+ - `password` is the password to use for authentication
+ - `database` defines the database to use to create tables

 ## Core